I come to you with a short story. Come with me:

 As humans, we will have moments where we feel like someone else is doing better than us and begin to make comparisons.
-While this has the potential of inspiring us, there is also the risk that it can demotivate us and take us to a dark place like it did with me in my short story.
+While this has the potential to inspire us, there is also the risk that it can demotivate us and take us to a dark place as it did with me in my short story.

 At such times, I invite you to remember that the position you may consider the “BOTTOM” may be considered the “TOP” by another person.
 This should keep us all in the realisation that the experiential definition of the TOP is fluid and never static.
 As beings, we will NEVER get to the top of ANYTHING, we have been programmed to keep climbing.

-In my story, I felt the 25 yr old had reached the top of his career because of his achievements but I am sure he does not feel the same way and that is why he is still working.
+In my story, I felt the 25-year-old had reached the top of his career because of his achievements but I am sure he does not feel the same way and that is why he is still working.